lukedodd/Pixslam/README.md

 License
 -------

-This code is licensed under the very permissive zlib license.
+This code is licensed under the zlib license.